Tiger Woods, Nike end partnership after more than 27 years

 Woods remained in them — Nike has a long history making shoes — even until the PNC Championship last month that he played with his son.

-When asked about his deal with Nike, Woods replied, "I'm still wearing their product,” and sternly repeating the phrase when asked if this was the end of his deal.
+When asked about his deal with Nike, Woods replied, "I'm still wearing their product,” and sternly repeated the phrase when asked if this was the end of his deal.

 More than just a face, Woods unwittingly delivered big moments for Nike, none greater than his 2005 Masters victory when he hit a pitch from below the 16th green that went up the slope and then rolled back toward the hole.
 The ball hung on the edge for a full second — the swoosh in full view — before it dropped.
 It remains one of the most famous moments in golf's most-watched tournament.